Oct. 9: Gretzky's No. 99 retired by Kings

 Wayne Gretzky has a trio of memorable moments on this date:

 1982: Gretzky scores twice and has an assist in the Edmonton Oilers' 6-3 victory against the Vancouver Canucks.
-The two goals give him 200 in 242 NHL games, faster than anyone else has reached that milestone.
+The two goals give him 200 in 242 NHL games.
+He's the fastest to 200 goals in League history.

-1993: Gretzky, now with the Los Angeles Kings, has two goals and four assists in a 10-3 victory against the Detroit Red Wings at the Forum in Inglewood, California.
-Tomas Sandstrom assists on each of Gretzky's goals on his way to a team-record six-assist night.
-Gretzky assists on two of the three goals by defenseman Dominic Lavoie, who gets his only NHL hat trick.
+1993: Gretzky, now with the Los Angeles Kings, has six points (two goals, four assists) in a 10-3 victory against the Detroit Red Wings at the Forum in Inglewood, California.
+Tomas Sandstrom assists on each of Gretzky's goals on his way to a Kings-record six-assist night.
+Gretzky assists on two of the three goals scored by defenseman Dominic Lavoie, who gets his only NHL hat trick.

 2002: The Kings retire Gretzky's No. 99 prior to their season-opening game against the Phoenix Coyotes.
 A bronze statue of Gretzky in his Kings uniform is unveiled outside Staples Center, and he tells the packed house that, "To be remembered as an L.A.
 King is something special."

-1970: The Vancouver Canucks, one of two expansion teams joining the NHL for the 1970-71 season, lose 3-1 to the Kings at Pacific Coliseum in their first game.
-The crowd of 15,062 sees defenseman Barry Wilkins score the first goal in franchise history, 2:14 into the third period.
+1970: The Vancouver Canucks, one of two expansion teams that joins the NHL for the 1970-71 season, lose 3-1 to the Kings at Pacific Coliseum in their first regular-season game.
+The crowd of 15,062 at Pacific Coliseum sees defenseman Barry Wilkins score the first goal in Canucks history 2:14 into the third period.

 1980: Mark Howe of the Hartford Whalers becomes the first NHL defenseman to score two shorthanded goals in one game.
 He gets them at 5:28 and 19:36 of the second period in Hartford's 8-6 road loss to the St. Louis Blues.
 The second shorthanded goal completes Howe's first NHL hat trick.

-1997: The New York Rangers become the first team in NHL history to begin their season with four consecutive ties.
+1997: The New York Rangers become the first team in NHL history to start its season with four consecutive ties.
 They set the record with a 1-1 tie against the Calgary Flames at the Saddledome.
-The Rangers are outshot 28-14, but Pat LaFontaine's goal 7:02 into the second period and 27 saves by Jason Muzzatti get New York a point.
+The Rangers are outshot 28-14, but Pat LaFontaine's goal 7:03 into the second period and 27 saves by Jason Muzzatti enable New York to earn a point.